 When you click on the Wi-Fi icon in the Notification area, you’ll see the list of Wireless network broadcasts that are within your connection range.
-If you’re an apartment dweller, you’ll see many SSIDs from your neighborhood which are of absolutely no use to you.
-You can clear the clutter by hiding those unneeded SSIDs from the list.
+With high range routers available in the market, the Wi-Fi broadcast signals are powerful and cover a long range.
+If you’re an apartment dweller, you’ll see too many SSIDs from your neighbors, which are of absolutely no use to you.
+You can clear the clutter by hiding those unneeded Wi-Fi networks from the list.

 Method 1: Block or Blacklist Unwanted Wi-Fi Network SSIDs